mubaraqwahab/thinkdev/src/lessons/03-collections.md

 ### `typeof` quirks

-We've seen one presumably odd behaviour of `typeof`&mdash;it tells us that an array is an object.
+We've seen one supposedly odd behaviour of `typeof`&mdash;it tells us that an array is an object.
 There's yet a stranger behaviour.
 If you run `typeof null`, you'll get <samp>"object"</samp>.
 `null` is not an object, however.
-If you do [a quick search](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof#typeof_null), you'll find that the reason is historical and we just have to live with it.
+If you do [a quick search](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof#typeof_null), you'll find that the reason for this is historical and we just have to live with it.

 TODO: mention type of undeclared variable